 The day has come.
 Cloud technology is now mature enough to penetrate each and every sphere of business.
 Global companies have gained confidence in maintaining their sensitive data in the cloud.
-At the same time, a growing number of cloud solution providers across the industries are benefitting from the flexibility of cloud technologies to tailor on-demand services to their customers.
+At the same time, a growing number of cloud solution providers across the industries are benefitting from the flexibility of cloud technologies to tailor on-demand cloud development services to their customers.

 Logistics and supply chain companies are on track to adopt cloud computing in supply chain management, with 50% of logistics service providers already tapping into cloud based logistics and 20% ready to migrate their on-premises solutions to the cloud.

 With the flexibility of pay-per-use software maintained and deployed within a reliable cloud infrastructure, logistics and supply chain service providers are able to stay in front of the rapid changes the industry is undergoing.